robotix/2020.robotix.in/_posts/2017-12-26-registration-process-for-robotix-2018.markdown

 ![](/img/blog/2017/regs-2018/3.png){:.img-responsive}

- * Now you will need to login to your account using the email and passowrd.
+ * Now you will need to login to your account using the email and password.

 ![](/img/blog/2017/regs-2018/4.png){:.img-responsive}